 Offering a beautiful, safe and hospitable space is central to the heart of the the Aurora Commons.

-The Aurora Commons provides a safe space of hospitality to share relationships, resources, and the fullness of life.
-We seek to provide a space for authenticity and conversation, to connect our unhoused, unstably housed, drug dependent, individuals involved in street-based sex work, and low-income neighbors to resources, and to bring the wider community to the table to learn from one another, to be transformed by one another, and to embrace one another.
+The Aurora Commons provides a welcoming space for our unhoused neighbors to rest, prepare a meal, connect to resources and collectively create a healthy and vibrant community.
+We seek to provide a space for authenticity and conversation to bring the wider community to the table to learn from one another, to be transformed by one another, and to embrace one another.

 We dive into the messiness of what the day brings, we make food, share the table, grieve with one another and celebrate together.
 The Commons' desire is to be a space where hope overrides fear, where community staves off isolation, and dignity is offered to all.